Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 #### Assessment question

-- What considerations for compliance and governance did you make in your Azure VMware Solution deployment?

 - How are you monitoring security-related events in Azure VMware Solution?
 What tools do you use to monitor your Azure VMware Solution Private Cloud and clusters?